-6.1 The RPC component
+7.1 The RPC component

-The problem [4] calls for a specification of an RPC component that interfaces with two components, a sender at a local site and a receiver at a remote site.
-Its purpose is to forward procedure calls from the local to the remote site, and to forward the returns in the other direction.
+The problem [3] calls for a specification of an RPC component that interfaces with two components, a sender at a local site and a receiver at a remote site.
+Its purpose is to forward procedure calls from the local to the remote site, and to forward back the returns.